 zoey laurance

-zoey laurance over 2 years ago
+zoey laurance about 3 years ago

 In the era of IT, everyone needs comfort and this is happen more in transportation.
 In this article I got every needful information about the taxi booking and how can we develop this app and its prime features.
 Business Model canvas like Uber type of apps section is very helpful for me.
 Now I can optimize each factors of taxi booking app.